The Madras Agricultural Journal is published

 Subject Matter: Articles on all aspects of agriculture, horticulture, forestry, agricultural engineering, home sciences and other allied sciences with research and developments on basic and applied aspects of crop improvement, crop management, crop protection, farm implements, agro-technologies, home needs, socio-economics, rural developments, extension activities and other suitable topics.

-Manuscript: It should be in clear concise English, typewritten in double space on one side of A4 size white paper with at least 2.5 cm margin.
-Full research paper should not exceed 20 typed pages including tables and figures and should contain abstract, introduction, materials and methods, results and discussion, acknowledgement and reference.
-Short notes, not exceeding 6 typed pages, may also be divided into different sections with a short abstract.
-Review articles, as far as possible, should not exceed 30 typed pages.
-It should feature recent developments from the author's own field of specialization and include results of various workers in the given field.
-For review article authors may contact the editor before sending the manuscript.
+Manuscript: It should be in clear concise English, typewritten in double space using Times New Roman Font (size 12) on one side of A4 size white paper with at least 2.5 cm margin.
+Full research paper should not exceed 10 typed pages including tables and figures and should contain abstract, introduction, materials and methods, results and discussion, acknowledgement and references.
+Review articles, as far as possible, should not exceed 25 typed pages.
+I should feature recent developments from the author's own field of specialization and include results of various workers in the given field.
+For review articles authors may contact the editor before sending the manuscript.
 All pages should be serially numbered.
 All articles should be sent in triplicate.
 Submitted papers will be acknowledged.
 MASU reserves the right to accept/reject the article.

 Abstract: A brief informative abstract should follow on the second page of the manuscript.
 It should clearly bring out the scope of the work and its salient features.
 It should be single paragraph of not more than 150 words.